Fort Bema: History

 From 1950 to 1978, it was used as a supply base for the nearby Warsaw Babice Airport.
-In the 1950s, an air traffic control tower, was built to its east, at the current corner of Wiadowska and Osmańczyka Street.
+In the 1950s, an air traffic control tower was built to its east, at the current corner of Wiadowska and Osmańczyka Streets.
 It was abandoned in the 1970s, and since 2017, is listed on the municipal heritage list.
-The airport was scaled down at the end of the 1980s, with its eastern runway being deconstructed.
+The airport was scaled down at the end of the 1980s, with its eastern runway being demolished.
 In the 1990s, Powstańców Śląskich Street was built in its place.

 On 14 May 1951, the area was incorporated into the city of Warsaw, becoming part of the Wola district.
-On 29 December 1989, following an administrative reform in the city, it became part of the municipality of Warsaw-Wola, and on 25 March 1994, of the municipality of Warsaw-Bemowo, which, on 27 October 2002, was restructured into the city district of Bemowo.
-In 1997, it was subdivided into ten areas of the City Information System, with Fort Bema becoming one of them.
+On 29 December 1989, following an administrative reform in the city, it became part of the municipality of Warsaw-Wola, and on 25 March 1994, of the municipality of Warsaw-Bemowo, which on 27 October 2002 was restructured into the city district of Bemowo.
+In 1997, Bemowo was subdivided into ten City Information System areas, with Fort Bema becoming one of them.

 In 1953, the Air Force Institute of Technology, a government research institution of aviation technologies, was founded, with the majority of its laboratories now located within the neighbourhood, in the complex centred around 6 Księcia Bolesława Street.
-It inherited the structures of the former institutions operating in Warsaw, before the Second World War, which conducted their research at an aerodrome, now located in place of the Warsaw Babice Airport.
-This included the Aviation Institute of Technology, which, together with its predecessors, had its beginnings in 1918.
+It inherited the structures of the former institutions operating in Warsaw before the Second World War, which conducted their research at an aerodrome, now located at the Warsaw Babice Airport.
+This included the Aviation Institute of Technology, which together with its predecessors had its beginnings in 1918.

-From the 1980s, the Bem Fort was owned by the Legia Warsaw sports club, which built several of its facilities around it.
+From the 1980s, Bem Fort was owned by the Legia Warsaw sports club, which built several of its facilities around it.
 In 1999, the fort was acquired by the city.
-Its surroundings were sold for the development of high-rise housing estates with apartment buildings.
+Its surroundings were sold for the development of high-rise housing estates and apartment buildings.
 Beginning in 2002, its central area was redeveloped into a park.

-In the 1990s, an abandoned airport hangar at 40 Obrońców Tobruku Street, was adopted into the Hala OSiR Bemowo sports hall, hosting Legia Warsaw basketball section.

-In 1999, the shopping mall Galeria Bemowo was opened at 126 Powstańców Śląskich Street.
-The plans of its deconstruction and replacement with a housing estate were announced in 2025.
+In the 1990s, an abandoned airport hangar at 40 Obrońców Tobruku Street was adapted into Hala OSiR Bemowo arena, hosting the Legia Warsaw basketball team.
+In 1999, the Galeria Bemowo shopping mall was opened at 126 Powstańców Śląskich Street.
+Plans to demolish it and replace it with a housing estate were announced in 2025.

-In 2014, the St. John Paul II Parish of the Catholic Church, was established, currently residing in a provisional chapel at 48 Obrońców Tobruku Street, with plans for the construction of a permanent church in the future.

-In 2015, a tram line was built along Powstańców Śląskich Street, forming connection between Bemowo and Bielany.
+In 2014, the St. John Paul II Parish of the Catholic Church was established, residing in a provisional chapel at 48 Obrońców Tobruku Street, with plans for the construction of a permanent church in the future.
+In 2015, a tram line was built along Powstańców Śląskich Street, forming a connection between the Bemowo and Bielany districts.